MrPowers/mungingdata/docs/pyspark/concat-array-union-except-intersect.md

   - "pyspark"
 ---

+# Combining PySpark arrays with concat, union, except and intersect

 This post shows the different ways to combine multiple PySpark arrays into a single array.

 These operations were difficult prior to Spark 2.4, but now there are built-in functions that make combining arrays easy.